HAPPY DAYS

 “Got this though,” said Joe triumphantly, reaching down into the holdall and pulling out a double-barrelled shotgun.
 He dumped it onto the table, knocking over his pint as he did so.

-Jules’ expression developed from one of astonishment to one of horror, his mind trying to process what he was witnessing.
+Jules’ expression developed from one of astonishment to one of horror, his mind still trying to process what he was seeing.

 Joe picked up his other vodka shot and downed it.
 He repeated his squeal and giggle, the pink liquid once more oozing out from the holes in his face.

 “Got the gun.
 Went to that farmhouse up near me last night.
 Farmers have guns, I reckoned.
 Unfortunately, they have dogs too.
 That bloody alsatian bit off two of my fingers as I was pulling his teeth out of my face.
 Farmer wasn’t best pleased either.
-Anyway, got this big beast in the end.”
+Anyway, got this monster shotgun in the end.”

 “Mate, you really need to get to hospital...”